mbaangel/DataS/Sprint01/README.md

-# Sprint project 01
+# Sprint project
 > E-Commerce Data Pipeline

-Hi! this is the first of several projects we're going to be working on during this course.
+The first of several projects we're going to be working on.

-You will be expected to finish this on your own, but you can use the available channels on Discord to ask questions and help others.
-Please read the entire notebook before starting, this will give you a better idea of what you need to accomplish.

 ## The Business problem